RohanJ27/Calorie-Tracker/README.md

 4. Navigate to https://account.mongodb.com/account/register
 - After you create an account, click "Create cluster".
 - Make sure to whitelist all IP addresses by adding the following in the Network Access tab: ```0.0.0.0/0```.
-- Create a admin database user by creating a username and password of your choice (Make sure to remember them!).
+- Create an admin database user by creating a username and password of your choice (Make sure to remember them!).
 - Make sure to copy the connection string that is given and replace ```db_password``` with the password you just created.
 - Add the connection string to your ```.env``` file as ```MONGO_URI``` .

 ![Alt Text](https://i.sstatic.net/ITq6c.png "Optional Tooltip")

-5. Your ```JWT_SECRET``` can be any string you of your choice (basically a secret code).
+5. Your ```JWT_SECRET``` can be any string of your choice (basically a secret code).

 ### Create an Edamam API account

-6. Edamam is the API that used to search for recipes, and returns the recipes back in JSON format.
+6. Edamam is the API that's used to search for recipes, and returns the recipes back in JSON format.
 You can search for recipes with filters of ingredients, dietary restrictions, and macro goals!

 Here is how to sign up for the Edamam API

 - Go to https://www.edamam.com/ and sign up for an account.
-- Make sure when signing up to choose Enterprise Basic under the Recipe Search API (you should need to enter credit card details)
+- Make sure when signing up to choose Enterprise Basic under the Recipe Search API (you should need to enter credit card details).

 - Once signed in, go to your "Dashboard" and click "Applications".
 - Click "View" next to "Recipe Search API".